Exercise 06 - Shape optimization of trusses¶

 x = [x_0]

-# Define the initial value, lower bound, and upper bound of "mu"
+# Define lower and upper bounds of "mu" for bisection

 mu_lower = torch.tensor([1e-10])